If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-| DEUTSCHLAND | GERMANY |
+DEUTSCHLAND | GERMANY |

-| Bundesland: Nordrhein-Westfalen | North Rhine-Westphalia |
+Bundesland: Nordrhein-Westfalen | North Rhine-Westphalia |

-| Regierungsbezirk: Düsseldorf | |
+Regierungsbezirk: Düsseldorf | |

-| Stadt: Düsseldorf |
+Stadt: Düsseldorf |

-Düsseldorf is situated at an altitude of 38 m on the right bank of the Rhine river at the mouth of the river Düssel.
+Düsseldorf is situated at an elevation of 38 m on the right bank of the Rhine river at the mouth of the river Düssel.
 Only the quarters Oberkassel, Niederkassel, Heerdt and Lörick are located on the left bank of the Rhine.
 Düsseldorf is the capital of Germany's state of Nordrhein-Westfalen and is the seat of the administrative region Düsseldorf.
 The city, which is administered as a district in its own right, has a population of about 573,600 (2005).

 The earliest written mention of Dusseldorp is found in a document of 1135.
 In 1288 it was chartered as a town by Count Adolf V of Berg.
 The dukes of Berg chose Düsseldorf as their residence in 1385.
 The last duke of Jülich, Kleve and Berg from the house von der Mark died without heir in 1609.
 It took until 1614 that the Treaty of Xanten in 1614 stipulated that the duchy of Jülich and Berg with Düsseldorf was given to the house of Pfalz-Neuburg.
 Under Electors Palatine Johann Wilhelm and Karl Theodor Düsseldorf became a formidable residence town.
 In 1795 the town was occupied by French troops and remained under French rule until 1801.
 According to the Peace of Lunéville Düsseldorf became part of Bavaria, but already in 1806 it became the capital of the Grand Duchy of Berg.
 Together with Berg, Düsseldorf became part of Prussia after the Congress of Vienna (1815).
 After World War I, Düsseldorf was occupied by France between 1921 and 1925.
 The town was severely hit during World War II.
 In 1946, Düsseldorf became the capital of the new state of Nordrhein-Westfalen.

-The picture on glass no.1412 [left] shows the
+The picture on glass no. 1412 [left] shows the

-The picture on glass no.1413 [left] shows the
+The picture on glass no. 1413 [near left] shows the

-church of Sankt Lambertus [right, no.1413: background right]
+The history of the church of Sankt Lambertus [left, no. 1413: background right]

 presumably goes back to a church that was first mentioned in 1159.
 After 1288 the church was enlarged in Gothic style.